-- vi. involving students in experiences and activities designed to develop skills and stimulate intellectual growth; - vii. providing guided practice or assignments which utilize, reinforce, or expand upon the skills and concepts presented; - viii. utilizing the result of student assessment/evaluation to generate on-going instructional strategies.
+- vii. providing guided practice or assignments which utilize, reinforce, or expand upon the skills and concepts presented; - viii. utilizing the result of student assessment/evaluation to generate on-going instructional strategies.

 4. Classroom Management

 - a.
 The teacher creates and maintains an environment conducive for learning to occur by: - i. developing positive rapport with students; - ii. encouraging students to assume responsibility for their own actions, to practice self-discipline, and to develop a positive self-concept; - iii. promoting positive relationships with and among students; - iv. demonstrating consistency, respect and fairness in dealing with students; - v. establishing consistent routines and clear expectations for student conduct appropriate to the activity; - vi. encouraging student on-task behaviour; - vii. ensuring that students understand and practice the proper use of equipment.